Catholic Education An Irish Schools Trust CLG (“CEIST”) Privacy Statement

 2.1 This statement relates to our privacy practices in connection with the collection and dissemination of information collected through our site.

 2.2 We are not responsible for, and cannot control, the content or privacy practices of other websites.

 3 General Privacy Statement

 3.1 CEIST fully respects your right to privacy and will not collect any personal information on our site without your clear permission.
 We do not require you to provide personal information unless you want to avail of our services.

-3.2 Personal information which you volunteer to CEIST will be treated in accordance with the Data Protection Acts 1988 and 2003 and also the EU General Data Protection Regulation (effective 25 May 2018).
+3.2 Personal information which you volunteer to CEIST will be treated in accordance with the Irish Data Protection Acts 1988 to 2018 and also the EU General Data Protection Regulation 2018.

 4 Collection and Use of Personal Information by CEIST